 Depending on what industry your business is in, collecting feedback and testimonials from clients and customers will be a key to your success when looking to grow.
 Social proof is one of the quickest ways to get a potential new customer to trust you.

-TWO: Let your clients be your guide
+Step #2: Let your clients be your guide.

 When you are ready to expand to other markets or build in new cities, look to leverage the business that you already have.